b-cubed-eu/astro-docs/src/content/docs/r/gcube/occurrence-process.md

 **Option 1**

 There are defaults for random and clustered patterns.
-Let’s look at the default where we have no clustering.
+Let's look at the default where we have no clustering.

 ``` r
 rs_pattern_random <- create_spatial_pattern(